Helix Center company will move to [email protected] at the Danforth Center campus.

 Benson Hill was launched in 2012 to improve the photosynthetic efficiency of crops using a proprietary computational platform, CropOS™, that combines data analytics, machine learning and advanced crop genetics tools.
 Its success led to expansion of the platform to multiple crop targets and partnerships with dozens of organizations working to develop more healthy and sustainable food choices.
 Today, Benson Hill has raised over $100 million in venture funding, most recently in a Series C financing round led by GV, the venture capital arm of Alphabet.
 The company has grown to 117 employees with plans to house a total of 300 employees in the new facility.

-“Benson Hill’s growth represents the kind of economic opportunity and momentum that creates positive ripple effects for our region,” said Larry Chapman, President of Chapman Ventures who will develop the facility [email protected] “We design buildings that help creative technology companies like Benson Hill attract and capture the best talent while strengthening the impact of the 39 North innovation district.
+“Benson Hill’s growth represents the kind of economic opportunity and momentum that creates positive ripple effects for our region,” said Larry Chapman, president of Chapman Ventures, which will develop the facility [email protected] “We design buildings that help creative technology companies like Benson Hill attract and capture the best talent while strengthening the impact of the 39 North innovation district.
 We are happy to share news of this partnership and expansion opportunity with the St. Louis community as we await completion of the approval process.”

 Benson Hill will occupy the majority of the 160,000 square foot facility, which will feature flexible research laboratories, shared workspaces, and additional open common elements such as lounges, fitness, yoga and break space designed to encourage collaborative engagement and to improve the quality of the work environment beyond the laboratory bench.
 The company moved its initial offices in Research Triangle Park, NC to St. Louis at the Helix Center, where it currently occupies 18,000 square feet.
 The new facility will accommodate growth as the company expands its product development capacity and ramps up commercialization efforts to improve food and ingredients.